-Students are considered to have begun attendance for Distance Learning/Online Classes by completing the course orientation, submitting course assignments to the professor, or initiating contact with the professor concerning course requirements.
+Students are considered to have begun attendance for Online Classes by completing the Academic Honor Code.
 Failure to begin attendance in any course will result in a lower enrollment status and an award reduction.

 Foundation Assistance

 The Chipola College Foundation, a nonprofit support organization for the college, provides a means for individuals, groups and businesses to make tax deductible contributions which can be used to support scholarships, staff development, library development, and the fine and performing arts.